j6k4m8/frof/docs/tutorial.md

 The clever part is that frof will see that `get_DNA` is repeated in multiple edges, and since it's the same job referenced in each line, it'll only run it once.
 Clever!

 The silly part is that we have four identical jobs — with the exception of which base they're counting.
-We can easily fix this by using frof variables.
-In particular, we'll use the `FROF_JOB_PARAM` variable, _like so_:
+We can easily fix this by using frof variables, _like so_:

 ```yml
 get_DNA -> count_base(&bases)